Conningbrook Lakes Country Park

-We’d like to remind visitors that dogs must be kept on a lead at all times and should not be permitted to enter the lake at any time.
+We’d like to remind visitors to Conningbrook Lakes that dogs must be kept on a lead at all times and should not be permitted to enter the lake at any time.

 Celebrating wildlife and leisure at Conningbrook Lakes were the twin themes to emerge from the public art consultation held on October 6th at Conningbrook Lakes in Ashford.
 The local community were asked to contribute their views and ideas for a series of public art installations being devised for Conningbrook Lakes Country Park and the planned new residential development at Conningbrook Lakes in Ashford, Kent.
 Ideas and input were received from groups including volunteers for Kent Wildlife Trust, pre- school group Brambles, who meet regularly at the park and children from Ashford Beavers Group, who were led in a creative session by Kerry Lemon with the youngsters producing design ideas for park benches.